-SPECIAL EDUCATION (EC §56000 et seq., 20 USC §1401 et seq.): Both California and United States law require that a free appropriate public education (FAPE) in the least restrictive environment (LRE) be offered to qualified pupils with disabilities.
-Information on pupil eligibility, procedural safeguards, and additional matters is available from the Director of Special Education Maureen Cottrell and/or the Assistant Superintendent Education and Assessment Services.
+SPECIAL EDUCATION (EC §56000 et seq., 20 USC §1401 et seq.): Both California and federal law require that a free appropriate public education (FAPE) in the least restrictive environment (LRE) be offered to qualified pupils with disabilities.
+Information on pupil eligibility, procedural safeguards, and additional matters is available from the Director of Special Education, Paul Valerio and/or the Assistant Superintendent Education and Assessment Services, Dr. Sylvia Kaufman.

 CHILD FIND (EC §§56300, 56301): The District has a duty to identify, locate and assess children with disabilities who are in need of special education and related services.
-If you believe that your child is in need of special education and related services, you may initiate a referral for assessment by contacting the school principal or Director of Special Education Maureen Cottrell at (714) 870-2849.
+If you believe that your child is in need of special education and related services, you may initiate a referral for assessment by contacting the school principal or Director of Special Education Paul Valerio at (714) 870-2870.